-On each lot containing Residential Facilities with a total of two or more dwelling_living-units, excluding any permitted Accessory Dwelling Units, group usable open space shall be provided for such facilities in the minimum amount of one hundred fifty (150) square feet per Rregular Ddwelling Uunit, plus one hundred (100) square feet per Eefficiency Ddwelling Uunit, plus seventy-five (75) square feet per Rrooming Uunit.
-Private usable open space may be substituted for such group space in the ratio prescribed in Section 17.126.020, except that actual group space shall be provided in the minimum amount of thirty (30) square feet per Rregular Ddwelling Uunit, plus twenty (20) square feet per Eefficiency Ddwelling Uunit, plus fifteen (15) square feet per Rrooming Uunit.
+On each lot containing Residential Facilities with a total of two or more dwelling living-units, excluding any permitted Accessory Dwelling Units, group usable open space shall be provided for such facilities in the minimum amount of one hundred fifty (150) square feet per Rregular Ddwelling Uunit, plus one hundred (100) square feet per Eefficiency Ddwelling Uunit.
+Plus seventy-five (75) square feet per Rrooming Uunit or Efficiency Dwelling Unit.
+Private usable open space may be substituted for such group space in the ratio prescribed in Section 17.126.020, except that actual group space shall be provided in the minimum amount of thirty (30) square feet per Rregular Ddwelling Uunit, plus twenty (20) square feet per Eefficiency Ddwelling Uunit, plus fifteen (15) square feet per Rrooming Uunit or Efficiency Dwelling Unit.
 All required space shall conform to the standards for required usable open space in Chapter 17.126.